-Recommendation Three
+Recommendation Three As above.
+Request to Sharon

-a) That the Inclusion Board be
+a) That the Inclusion Board be be sent Davis

-requested to consider the concerns
+requested to consider the immediately

-of the Panel regarding the
+concerns of the Panel regarding to Inclusion

-reintegration of students back into
+the reintegration of students back Board.

-mainstream education from the
+into mainstream education from

-PRU and consider introducing a
+the PRU and consider introducing

-mechanism to effectively review
+a mechanism to effectively review

 the needs of children to be

 reintegrated and the wraparound

 of support to prevent future

 breakdown of reintegration.

-b) That the Inclusion Board report to
+b) That the Inclusion Board report to Wendy

-the Resilient Communities Scrutiny
+the Resilient Communities June 2016 Casson

-Committee regarding the
+Scrutiny Committee regarding the

 implementation of this

 recommendation in June 2016.